 URLs not followed error occurs either because you used relative URLs on your sitemap instead of fully-qualified URLs or because of redirect issues.
 Redirect chains and loops, temporary redirects used instead of permanent redirection, HTML and JS redirects can all lead to these errors.

 Google Search Console does not specify what exactly is causing the problem, so you’ll have to use other tools to understand which issues need to be fixed.
-For example, SE Ranking’s Website Audit tool has a dedicated Redirects section, where you can check if your website has any redirect problems.
+For example, Site Audit by SE Ranking has a dedicated Redirects section, where you can check your website for any redirect problems.

 If the tool finds some issues, you’ll be able to get all the necessary information on every error by clicking on the number of pages—you’ll know which page features an error and how this page is linked to other pages of the website.